-This Scrumptious Carrot Cake with Cream Cheese Frosting is so craveable, so yummy you will want to share it with everyone!
-The White Chocolate Cream Cheese frosting is just 5-ingredients, so simple to make!
+This Scrumptious Carrot Cake Recipe with White Chocolate Cream Cheese Frosting is so craveable, so yummy you will want to share it with everyone!
+The frosting is just 5-ingredients, so simple to make!
 Recipe adapts to double- or triple-layer!

 Carrot Cake!
 Where did it come from?
 Who first decided to put carrots in Cake?
 Turns out, much like beets, carrots have long been used as sweeteners, since they are a ‘sweeter’ vegetable than many others, and long ago, sugar was difficult to come by.
 According to the World Carrot Museum, (who knew there was a Carrot Museum?)
 Carrot Pudding, which is thought to be the basis for Carrot Cake, was featured in a cookbook as far back as 1591.

 So, it really is a classic, super-old-school, perhaps an “Ancient” or “Heirloom” dessert.
-Always moist and subtly flavored with cinnamon, there are many versions of Carrot cake.
+Always moist and subtly flavored with cinnamon, there are many variations of the Classic Carrot Cake Recipe.
 Some, like the one I made, with plenty of mix-ins, such as pineapple, raisins and pecans, and some that just have shredded carrots in a cinnamon-spiced cake.

 The first time I remember hearing of Carrot Cake was as a teenager, at my first job, in a restaurant, where I worked as a carhop.
 No roller skates, fortunately, for all involved – that would’ve been something of a disaster.
 Anyway, one day our boss said we were going to begin serving Carrot Cake.
 Yuck! – Carrots in cake?
 I could see chocolate, or vanilla or even strawberry, but what’s the deal with carrots in cake?